kpsdev1/blackjack/README.md

 # BlackJack
 This is a command line BlackJack game I created for my Portfolio Project 3 in Python and is played in a terminal hosted on Heroku.
 This game is played by you the player against the dealer which is the computer.
-In this Game you try to get 21 or closer to 21 than the dealer.
+In this game you try to get 21 or closer to 21 than the dealer.

  ![Am i responsive image](readme-docs/images/amiresponsive.png)